luxfi/cli/cmd/commands.md

 --endpoint string         use the given endpoint for network operations --evm                     import a subnet-evm
---force                   overwrite the existing configuration if one exists -f, --fuji                testnet           operate on fuji (alias to testnet -h, --help                help for public
+--force                   overwrite the existing configuration if one exists -f, --testnet                testnet           operate on testnet (alias to testnet -h, --help                help for public
--l, --local               operate on a local network -m, --mainnet             operate on mainnet --node-url string         [optional] URL of an already running validator -t, --testnet             fuji           operate on testnet (alias to fuji) --config string           config file (default is $HOME/.lux-cli/config.json) --log-level string        log level for the application (default "ERROR") --skip-update-check       skip check for new versions
+-l, --local               operate on a local network -m, --mainnet             operate on mainnet --node-url string         [optional] URL of an already running validator -t, --testnet             testnet           operate on testnet (alias to testnet) --config string           config file (default is $HOME/.lux-cli/config.json) --log-level string        log level for the application (default "ERROR") --skip-update-check       skip check for new versions